rimskyho1/Hand-Gesture-Recognition/README.md

 Instructions:
 - Install the modules in requirements.txt
-- Run Hand Gesture Recognition.py and let it read the dataset, train a model, and open the webcam to test the model
+- Run Hand Gesture Recognition.py and it will proceed to read the dataset, train a model, and automatically turn on the webcam to test the model
-- Once the capturing window is active, you can make one of the 10 predefined hand gestures (refer to "List of Hand Gestures.png")
+- Make the webcam capturing window your active (frontmost) window; afterwards, you can make one of the 10 predefined hand gestures (refer to "List of Hand Gestures.png" for a guide)
 - Works best if your hand is the only visible part of your body and is centred
 - Press "p" to have it make a multiclass classification prediction using the trained model (can be pressed multiple times to repeatedly make new predictions)
 - If not accurate, try readjusting your hand around in different angles